WrestleMania 37: Attendance

 During both nights of the event, WWE claimed that they had sold out of all available tickets, which were capped at 25,000 per night; however, the company claimed an attendance of 25,675 spectators for each night, totaling 51,350 combined.
 These numbers were disputed.
 According to records from the Tampa Sports Authority, which maintains Raymond James Stadium, the first night actually sold 20,172 tickets, while the second night sold 20,634 for an actual total of 40,806 tickets sold, both to fans and scalpers.
 The actual attendance was also lower than the number of tickets sold.
 For the first night, there were 17,946 spectators while the second night had 18,501, totaling an actual attendance of 36,447 spectators combined.
 In a conference call in February 2017, Vince McMahon admitted that the company inflates these numbers and includes the venue's personnel as well as WWE personnel in their claimed numbers.
 Despite the inflated numbers, the event grossed $6.2 million in revenue for WWE.

 Aftermath

 WrestleMania 37 would be the final WWE appearance for Billie Kay, as well as Raw commentator Samoa Joe, as both were released on April 15.
 However, Joe returned to NXT in June and went on to win the NXT Championship that August, but relinquished it shortly afterwards, and was released a second time on January 6, 2022.

+Because WrestleMania 37 had to be held in a reduced venue capacity, WWE went as far as to promote their next "Big Four" PPV, SummerSlam, as their "biggest event of 2021".